William Mostyn-Owen: Personal life

-Mostyn-Owen's first wife from 28 September 1960 to 1989 was the Italian writer Gaia Servadio, with whom he had three children, Owen (b.
-1962), Allegra (b.
-1964) and Orlando (b.
-1973).
+Mostyn-Owen's first wife from 28 September 1960 to 1989 was the Italian writer Gaia Servadio, with whom he had three children, Owen (born 1962), Allegra (born 1964) and Orlando (born 1973).
 In 1968, they were living in a single wing of Aberuchill Castle which consisted of "23 rooms or so".

 His second wife was Faith Clark, and his third was Jane Martineau, also an art historian, whom he married in 1992.

 His daughter Allegra, an art teacher, was the first wife of the politician Boris Johnson.
 His son Orlando is an artist and a painter.